Beruwala: Government and politics

+In 2025, local authority elections, an independent alignment supported by Faleel, secured seven seats while the rest of the parties secured nine seats.
+However, the National People’s Power (NPP) secured the chairmanship of the Beruwala Urban Council with the support of Samagi Jana Balawegaya (SJB), despite holding only three seats appointing Mafasim Azahir as the Chairman.

-The Council Government provides sewer, road, and waste management services.
-The Urban Council liaises with the water supply and drainage board, the Ceylon electricity board and telephone service providers for Water, electricity, and telephone utility services.
+The council provides sewer, road, and waste management services.
+The urban council liaises with the water supply and drainage board, the Ceylon electricity board and telephone service providers for water, electricity, and telephone utility services.